When interest rates drop, refinancing your car loan could save you thousands of dollars.

-How much?
-Say you bought a new car six months ago.
-And say there were a few dings on your credit so the dealer told you that your auto loan would be 11 percent on a five-year loan for a $23,000 car.
-Your monthly payments are $500.
+Say you bought a new car two years ago and there were a few dings on your credit.
+You might have been charged 9 percent on a five-year loan for a $23,000 car.
+Your payments are probably about $525 a month.

-Now let's say that you surf the Web until you find a company that offers auto refinancing.
-You could refinance the balance of your car loan and lower your payments to about $400 a month.
-That's a savings of nearly $6,000 over the life of the loan.
+Now let's say your credit has improved, and so have interest rates on car loans.
+You could now refinance the balance of your car loan at 3 percent and lower your payments to about $445 a month for the remaining three years.
+That's a savings of $80 a month and $2,880 over the life of the loan.